 Our Detachment Fire Team, also referred to as the Brown County Fire Team, is hosting an informal meeting on Wednesday, December 13th, at 1800 (6 p.m.).
 We would like to invite all Marines in Brown County to join us at the Culver’s located at 1219 West Mason Street in Green Bay.
 Please come out and join us to learn about the Marine Corps League and to ask questions about the League and Detachment.

 Our Detachment is looking for Marines in Northeast Wisconsin who would like to reconnect with fellow Marine veterans in the area.
 We are also looking to grow our Detachment so that we can do more to help out our fellow veterans.
-Our Detachment has a lot to offer to our fellow veterans including community events, fundraising, assist local veterans in need, and build on our camaraderie and brotherhood.
+Our Detachment has a lot to offer to our fellow veterans including community events, fundraising, assisting local veterans in need, and building on our camaraderie and brotherhood.
 Please come to one of our monthly meetings or if you see a red garrison cover in the community, please stop over.
 We would love to hear from you.

 DNR Salutes our Veterans

 The Wisconsin Department of Natural Resources would like to thank both those currently serving and those who have previously served in the armed forces.
 A number of opportunities exist to enjoy Wisconsin’s outdoors, and to thank you for your past and present service, we would like to remind you of some privileges offered by the department.